The Best Disney Travel Agents Share Their Booking Secrets

 Nikki offered a few strategies to make sure you’re keeping your finger on the pulse of Disney’s constant evolution.

 Nikki is a part of multiple Facebook groups that focus on Disney.
 Some are open to the public, and some are private with more rigorous eligibility requirements.

 Nikki offered a few resources she subscribes to stay on the pulse of Disney changes.

-- Keeping Clients in the Loop: Nikki also offered an ingenious way to keep clients in the fold of these up-to-the-minute changes.
+Nikki offered an ingenious way to keep clients in the fold of these up-to-the-minute changes.
 She creates a Facebook group just for her Disney clients to inform them of any changes that might impact them.
 Having a segmented Disney group on her Facebook page helps in a few ways:

 - Save time notifying a group of clients rather than contacting them one by one.

 It’s dang fun to have a community of people who share a love of Disney magic!

 Do you have a few tricks of your own?
 Blogs you like to follow?
 Facebook groups you like to join?
-Marketing secrets to getting clients on board with Disney magic?
+Marketing Secrets to getting clients on board with Disney magic?
 Don't be shy!
 Weigh in below!